pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 but it has certain disadvantages:

 * __Security__ - Elastic Search does not provide any internal security or access control system.
-The only way to protect ES from external access is a firewall.
+The only way to protect ES from external access is with a firewall.
 * __Computation__ – There is limited support for advanced computation on the database side.
 * __Data Availability__ – Data in Elastic Search is available in "near real time",